 - Waste generation can be as high as 30 pounds per room per day; as much as 80 percent of these materials can be recycled.

 - Hospitality industry spends $3.7 billion a year on energy.
 Electricity use accounts for 60-70 percent of the utility costs of a typical hotel.
 We can introduce you to energy-efficient products and practices that will reduce energy consumption, therefore lowering energy costs.

 - Two percent of California's food waste comes from the hotel and lodging industry (112,000 tons per year).
 This food waste can be composted and/or donated to charities.

 - Typical hotels use 218 gallons of water per day per occupied room.
 Water-efficient fixtures can reduce water and sewer bills by 25-30 percent.

 Resources for the California Green Lodging Program

-For those wishing to find a green hotel or to participate in the program, information is available on the Department of General Service's (DGS) Green Lodging Website.
+For those wishing to find a green hotel or to participate in the program, information is available on DGS's Green Lodging Website.
 Additionally, at this website, hotels interested in becoming certified can find information and an application.